 - At-the-bench metabolic engineers and individuals considering entering this area

-- Fermentation scientists, engineers, biochemists, bioinformaticians, and others who interact and work metabolic engineering teams
+- Fermentation scientists, engineers, biochemists, bioinformaticians, and others who interact and work with metabolic engineering teams

 - Management personnel seeking to understand the unique context of industrial biotechnological projects